 Interim budget 2015 will be announced in parliament on Saturday, 28 Feb 2015.
 This will have a huge impact on the stock markets, currencies markets.
 It will be most closely watched by industrialist, corporate houses and also across the globe.
 The importance of this major event could be felt by the moves stock markets are showing in the last few days.
 Huge volatility is expected on 28th Feb 2015, so better is to take positions before the expiry of Feb F&O series.

 Nifty options trading strategy for Budget 2015:

-If you look at the put/call ratio, its looking a bit confusing and suggests sideways move till budget session.
+If you look at the put/call ratio, it is looking a bit confusing and suggests sideways move till budget session.
 Here in nifty options, highest open interest stands at nifty 9000 call and nifty 8500 put.
-This suggest short term possible range for nifty.
-But be cautious as open interest is still very thin as compared to other months.
-Traders looking to buy in large quantities needs to have a correct risk management discipline.
-Managing risk correctly will add more value to your trading career, rather than focusing on making profits.
+This suggests a short-term possible range for nifty.
+But stay alert as open interest is still very thin as compared to previous months IO build up.